-Are you looking for an airbrush to paint miniatures?
+Are you looking for the best airbrush to paint miniatures?
 Over the years as a commissioned miniature painter, I’ve been asked a lot about airbrushing.
-What is the best airbrush for painting miniatures?
+What is the best starter airbrush for painting miniatures?
 Is using an airbrush cheating?
 There are a lot of great airbrushes for painting scale models and minis.
 In short, the best overall airbrush for painting miniatures is a well-made gravity feed, double-action airbrush with a nozzle size of 0.3mm or greater.
 To learn more about this and other kinds of airbrushes, check out the article below!

 Read on for our complete guide on airbrushes for painting miniatures, and a full review of the 10 best airbrushes for painting miniatures and models.

 Top 10 best airbrushes for painting miniatures and models

 - Badger Renegade Velocity

 - Grex Genesis XSi3 0.3mm Nozzle Side Feed Airbrush

 - Badger Air-Brush Co R2S Renegade Spirit Side Feed Airbrush

 Continue reading for more details, or skip ahead to the full review of the top 10 airbrushes.

 Why did I start using an airbrush for painting miniatures?